-Optimising payments represents an opportunity of big returns - often via simple, small adjustments.
-This report will outline three key areas for action: Optimising customer experiences Leveraging checkout, payment methods, and data insights to drive conversions Accepting more payments (and less fraud) Increasing authorisation rates and fighting fraud to boost revenue Scaling with operational efficiency Recovering payments, automating reconciliation, and going cross-border with local acquiring Whether it's offering the right payment methods in the right markets, halving the number of failed payments, speeding up payouts, or streamlining reporting; strengthening your payments setup will strengthen your customer experiences, operational efficiencies, and risk management - all laddering up to those crucial marginal gains to keep your business in motion.
+Optimizing payments represents an opportunity of big returns - often via simple, small adjustments.
+In this report, we will outline three key recommended areas for action:

+Optimizing customer experiences Leveraging checkout, payment methods, and data insights to drive conversions Accepting more payments (and less fraud) Increasing authorization rates and fighting fraud to boost revenue · Scaling with operational efficiency Recovering payments, automating reconciliation, and going crossborder with local acquiring Whether it's offering the right payment methods in the right markets, halving the number of failed payments, speeding up payouts, or streamlining reporting; strengthening your payments setup will strengthen your customer experiences, operational efficiencies, and risk management - all laddering up to those crucial marginal gains to keep your business in motion.